PetrKryslUCSD/FinEtoolsHeatDiff.jl/docs/src/guide/guide.md

 ##  Heat  conduction FEM machines

-There is one for  the interior integrals  and one for  boundary integrals.
+There is one for  the interior integrals  and one for the boundary integrals.
 The  machine for the interior integrals can be used to
 compute:

-- Evaluate the conductivity matrix.
+- Conductivity matrix.

-- Evaluate the load vector corresponding to prescribed temperature.
+- Load vector corresponding to prescribed temperature.

 The machine for the boundary integrals can be used to compute:

-- Compute surface heat transfer  matrix.
+- Surface heat transfer  matrix.

-- Compute  the heat load vector for surface heat transfer.
+- Heat load vector for surface heat transfer.

-- Compute the heat load vector  corresponding to prescribed temperatures on the boundary  with surface heat transfer. moved up

 ## Algorithms